OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/smartnic-vrouter-support.rst

    available for evaluation purposes only.
 It is not intended for deployment in production networks.

-TF supports Netronome Agilio CX SmartNICs for Tungsten Fabric deployment with Red Hat OpenStack Platform Director (RHOSPd) 13 environment.
+OpenSDN supports Netronome Agilio CX SmartNICs for OpenSDN deployment with Red Hat OpenStack Platform Director (RHOSPd) 13 environment.